sak1997/simple-pipeline/README.md

 #### Notes

-- F0-sbabu has been written and tested on a Windows machine.
-Based on a discussion on discord with the TAs, I understand that is accepted since I do not have an M1 system to test with.
+- F0-sbabu has been written and tested only on a **Windows machine**.
 - Digital Ocean droplets created have their IP and droplet ID stored in the instance.properties in the project's main directory.
 - There is a load balancer (lib/lb.js) running that changes the IP to the current green machine IP.
 The load balancer can be accessesed by using localhost:3090 instead of the droplet IP.
 After typing it in, follow it up with the rest of the URL as you would when using the normal IP.